Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Introduction

 Apart from the deformation of panoramic images, the scarcity of annotated data is another key difficulty that hinders the progress of panoramic semantic segmentation.
-Notoriously, it is extremely time-consuming and expensive to produce dense annotations in order to train segmentation transformers in a fully supervised manner~\cite{cityscapes,setr}, and this difficulty is further exacerbated for panoramas with ultra-wide FoV and many small and distorted scene elements concurrently appearing in complex environments.
-Unsupervised Domain Adaptation (UDA) is a scheme that adapts a model from a source domain to a target domain.
-To address the lack of annotated data, we propose a \emph{Mutual Prototypical Adaptation (MPA)} strategy for domain adaptive panoramic segmentation.
+Notoriously, it is extremely time-consuming and expensive to produce dense annotations for training success~\cite{cityscapes,setr}, and this difficulty is further exacerbated for panoramas with ultra-wide FoV and many small and distorted scene elements concurrently appearing in complex environments. {Unsupervised Domain Adaptation (UDA) is a strategy commonly employed to adapt models from a source domain to a target domain, with its extensive application observed in pinhole imagery.
+However, UDA in the panoramic domain remains limited within the existing literature.} In this work, we propose a \emph{Mutual Prototypical Adaptation (MPA)} strategy for domain adaptive panoramic segmentation.
 Compared with other adversarial-learning~\cite{clan} and pseudo-label self-learning~\cite{crst} methods, the advantage of MPA is that mutual prototypes are generated from both source and target domains.
-In this manner, large-scale labeled data from the source domain and unlabeled data from the target domain are taken into account at the same time.
-The MPA strategy further unleashes the potential of our adapted model when combining other adaptation methods, enabling our unsupervised models to perform accurately, comparable or superior to previous fully-supervised models.
+In this manner, large-scale labeled source data and unlabeled target data are taken into account at the same time. {MPA can further unleash the potential of our adapted model when combining stronger mask generators (\eg, SAM~\cite{kirillov2023SAM}), which alleviates the negative effect of target samples with noisy and incomplete pseudo labels.
+It enables our unsupervised models to outperform SAM combined with self-supervised learning (SSL) or superior to previous fully-supervised models.
+Furthermore, this SAM-based study shows that MPA can be flexibly adopted with different segmenters.
+More comparisons are presented in Sec.~\ref{sec:ablation_unsupervised_domain_adaptation}.}